ABOUT STAMFORD STROLLERS

 Who Are We?

-Stamford Strollers are a walking football club primarily aimed at players, men and women, over the age of fifty years old.
+Stamford Strollers are a walking football club primarily aimed at an age group of men 50+ and women 40+.

 The Strollers started in 2015 as a local kick about team but have since added a competitive option by organising friendly games against other clubs and participating in walking football tournaments and leagues as well as travelling overseas to tournaments hosted on the continent.

-Our aim is to encourage as many 50+ adults as possible to take up the sport from a social and fitness viewpoint.
+Our aim is to encourage as many players as possible to take up the sport from a social and fitness viewpoint.

 What Is Walking Football?

 Despite a number of organisations making efforts to solidify the rules and make them common to all, the rules played still vary around the country based mainly on facilities and group sizes.

 At Stamford we play a non-contact game based largely on the rules issued by the WFA but with a few local edits to suit our environment and players.

 No running - on or off the ball (power walking allowed)